Anthony-T-N/Ultra_Splunk_Development/Splunk_Development_Notes.md

 **Tstats Command**
 `| tstats `

-- Search indexed fields but can search fields with dataset prefix (application.method) in data models.
+- Search limited to indexed fields but can search fields with dataset prefix (application.method) in data models.
 - Applicable to both tsidx files and data models.
 - Accelerated data models
+    - No performance gains when searching unaccelerated data models using tstats.

 ## Search Under the Hood
 Data Storage | Crafting efficient searches | Troubleshooting commands